uclab-potsdam/refa-reader/README.md

 An interactive visualisation that provides access to a selection of objects from the 'Lipperheidesche Kostümbibliothek'.
 Different texts are juxtaposed with a graph navigation that allows the user to browse the paintings, prints, drawings and clothes in the collection.
 Instead of showing the collection in its entirety, it is accessible through a curated selection of essays designed to provide a better understanding of it, combining editorial approaches with free exploration and user-driven granularity.

+## Configuration
+> ⚠️ Interested in adapting it to your collection?
+> Go to the [refa-reader-template](https://github.com/sinanatra/refa-reader-template) repository to configure it.

 ## Installation
 ### Project setup